KazutoP0611/Haunted-Wood/README.md

 #### 🌲 Haunted Wood
 A 2D pixel-style action game built in Unity using Tilemap.
-This project was inspired by a childhood favorite, *KND Tummy Trouble*, and focuses on exploration, structured randomization systems, and reusable enemy architecture.
+This project was inspired by a childhood favorite, **KND : Tummy Trouble**, and focuses on exploration, structured randomization systems, and reusable enemy architecture.

 The game features a forest-themed world, bow-and-arrow combat, and progression built around discovering a hidden key to unlock the boss room.